Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 for the lifetime of the conversation.
 Importantly, the AI Agent does *not* have access to the `Context` contents.

-## Exploring the Mobile App sample
+## Exploring the Mobile App Sample

 The sample mobile app, located in the *Sample_MobileApp_ProtobufNet* project, demonstrates how you can connect a client-facing application with a middle-ware